-The primary stewardship goal at Catlett Islands is to maintain a functioning ecosystem with a matrix of natural communities that will provide the research community with a long-term site for habitat-focused research opportunities.
-The philosophy and policy direction for management of CBNERRVA sites is outlined in Appendix A. Reserve-level management and monitoring actions, as well as cooperative management initiatives and protection strategies are planned based on the best current information and available resources.
+The primary goal of management at Goodwin Islands is to maintain or restore a functioning ecosystem with a matrix of communities native to the site that will provide opportunities for long-term habitat-focused research.
+The philosophy and policy direction for management of CBNERRVA sites are outlined in Appendix A. Reserve-level management and monitoring actions, as well as cooperative management initiatives and protection strategies, are planned based on the best current information and available resources.

-Management objectives for Catlett Islands include:
+Management objectives for Goodwin Islands include:

+- Maintain and restore natural communities.

+- Provide for natural resource protection.

-- Maintaining and restoring natural communities; - Fostering research to accomplish conservation goals and contribute to the body of knowledge on flora, fauna, and natural communities of Virginia; - Managing habitat to benefit and provide for protection of natural resources, scenic resources, and historic resources; - Evaluating effects of management on plants, animals, and natural communities.
+- Foster research to accomplish conservation goals and contribute to the body of knowledge on flora, fauna, and natural communities of Virginia.

+- Manage habitat to benefit the array of natural resources, scenic resources, and historic resources. - Monitor and evaluate effects of management on plants, animals, and natural communities. - Maintain populations of rare or uncommon plants and animals. - Ensure visitor safety and site-security.